MicrosoftDocs/dynamics365smb-docs/business-central/LocalFunctionality/Netherlands/electronic-vat-and-icp-declarations.md

     - Register a user of Digipoort, which can be done here: [https://aansluiten.procesinfrastructuur.nl/site/registratie/nieuw](https://aansluiten.procesinfrastructuur.nl/site/registratie/nieuw).

 2. Enter general data and personal data received from the tax authorities in the **Elec.
 Tax Declaration Setup** window.
-For more information, see [Set Up Electronic VAT and ICP Declarations](how-to-set-up-electronic-vat-and-icp-declarations.md).
+For more information, see [Setting Up Electronic VAT and ICP Declarations](how-to-set-up-electronic-vat-and-icp-declarations.md).

 3. Set up a VAT category code for all XML elements in the electronic VAT declaration.
 For more information, see [Set Up VAT Categories](how-to-set-up-vat-categories.md).